Diamond lane

-In the USA and Canada, a diamond lane is a special lane on a street or highway that is reserved for specific types of traffic.
+In the US and Canada, a diamond lane is a special lane on a street or highway that is reserved for specific types of traffic.
 These lanes are usually marked with white diamonds or lozenges, and hence their name.
 Diamond lanes are generally the right-most or left-most lane on the road.
 They are usually implemented to provide ways through traffic congestion, for safety reasons, and to encourage environmentally friendly transportation.
 A diamond lane may be intended for a specific type of traffic, or for several types.
 The intended use of a diamond lane is marked by traffic signs.
 In most areas, violating the rules of a diamond lane is punishable by a fine.